 Practical Tips To Reduce Sugar Cravings

-While you slowly lower and cut out sugar, bread, potatoes, pasta, cereals, and rice, you can also include the following to help:
+While you lower and cut out sugar, bread, potatoes, pasta, cereals, and rice, you can also include the following to help:

 - Cinnamon – cinnamon is a natural source of chromium, which helps stop sugar cravings.
 Cinnamon also happens to have it's own natural sweet flavor.
 Try making sweet cinnamon tea, taking a cinnamon supplement, or sprinkling cinnamon on your food.
 You can even go as far as just eating a little cinnamon powder if you get a craving.
 Cinnamon also helps lower blood sugar levels, too.